-A new spam-tactic is being used on the iTunes Store to score downloads sourced from your competitor's predating traffic.
-That tactic (which is against Apple's Terms of Service, but extremely difficult to enforce) … is adding trailing punctuation.
+A new spam-tactic is being used on the App Store to score downloads sourced from your competition's traffic: using the same app names as others, but with trailing punctuation added. — Although this is in violation of Apple's Terms of Service, it's currently extremely difficult for them to enforce against at scale.

 Explanation + example

-Unfortunately, my complaints to the App Store, so far, have gone like this:
+Unfortunately, my complaints about this so far to Apple have been handled like this:

 Thank you for contacting iTunes Connect.
 You cannot use an app name that is substantially similar to an existing app name by adding or removing spaces, exclamation points or other characters.
 If you see this happening you can use this link to report the issue: http://itunesconnect.apple.com/WebObjects/iTunesConnect.woa/wa/jumpTo?page=contactUs&contactfaq=rightsinfringement